afrisenti-semeval/afrisent-semeval-2023/README.md

 # Training and Evaluation Data

-We provide the training and dev set for each task below.
+We provide the training, dev and test set for each task below.

 - For SubtaskA : Check [SubtaksA](https://github.com/afrisenti-semeval/afrisent-semeval-2023/tree/main/SubtaskA)